noisebridge/PythonClass/course/string-management.md

             4. split()

     4. Iterating over a list of strings:
-        1. Again, we use the for... in pattern:
+        1. Again, we use the `for ...in` pattern:

     5. Regular Expressions - Know they exist; try them out sometime.
         1. Regular expressions are strings that can match a SET of regular strings.